MDKroon/react-global-state/README.md

 }
 ```

-## Change a state variable in a subcomponent
+### 3. Change a state variable in a subcomponent
-Import the useContextState hook from '@mdkroon/react-global-state'; this contains the dispatch function to update the state
+Import the useContextState hook from '@mdkroon/react-global-state'

+Use dispatch function to update the state

 ```jsx
 import React, { Component } from 'react'